What HNCs and HNDs are

 If you are not happy with how you did in a particular project or practical task, there are opportunities to improve your performance, so speak to your teacher or tutor.

 If you are still not happy with the mark or grade you got, there are appeals procedures you can follow.
-So speak to your teacher or tutor for more advice.
+Speak to your teacher or tutor for more advice.

 Because HNCs and HNDs are designed to give you the skills for a particular field of work, they can lead straight to a career.
-You can also use the qualifications to progress within your current career like a stepping stone to gaining professional status, for example.
+You can also use the qualifications to progress within your current career to gain professional status.

 Diploma of Higher Education